-Gathering and sharing real stories that resonate with, empower, and connect individuals throughout the culturally rich and diverse communities of Hawai'i.
+To gather and share real stories that resonate with, empower, and connect individuals throughout the culturally rich and diverse communities of Hawai'i.

-Currently we are working on two community based projects.
-For the first, we are collaborating with (among others), Queen Liliʻuokalani Childrenʻs Center, Catholic Charities Hawaiʻi, and Partners in Development on a play with the working title of "Fostering Ohana."
-This play, by, with, and for foster care youth (ages 11 to 18) will be produced just in time for "National Foster Care Awareness Month" in May of 2017.
+One of our upcoming projects is in collaboration with the Queen Lili'uokalani Children's Center, Catholic Charities Hawai'i, and Partners in Development on the working title production, "Fostering Ohana," with former foster care youth ages 18 to 26 and produced in time for "National Foster Care Awareness Month" in May 2017.